r0b0/debian-installer/README.md

 To test with the MS hyper-v virtualization, make sure to create your VM with [Generation 2](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V).
 This will enable UEFI.
-TPM can be enabled and Secure Boot disabled in the Security tab of the Hyper-V settings.
+TPM can be enabled (and maybe Secure Boot disabled) in the Security tab of the Hyper-V settings.

 You will also need to convert the installer image to VHDx format and make the file not sparse.
 You can use [qemu-img](https://www.qemu.org/docs/master/tools/qemu-img.html) ([windows download](https://qemu.weilnetz.de/w64/)) and fsutil like this: